 4 Ways Cybersecurity Automation Should Be Used

 Cyberattacks have become heavily automated.
-Automation is the only way to level the playing field, reduce the volume of threats, and enable faster prevention.
+Automation is the only way to reduce the volume of threats and enable faster prevention.

 Modern cyberattacks have become heavily automated.
 If organizations try to defend against these attacks manually, the fight becomes man versus machine, with highly unfavorable odds for the organization.
 To successfully protect against automated attacks, it is essential to fight fire with fire – or in this case, machine with machine – by incorporating automation into cybersecurity efforts.
 Automation levels the playing field, reduces the volume of threats, and allows for faster prevention of new and previously unknown threats.